INTRODUCTION

 (12) He will show you a large, furnished room upstairs, and there you will prepare for us.

-Jesus was sure that the house owner would accept his request to allow the upper room for his use.
+Jesus was sure that the house owner would accept his request to allow his use of the upper room for his use.
 Jesus might have asked the house owner beforehand to set up the room for his Passover observance with the disciples.
 So, he was sure that the room was already furnished, and the disciples had only to prepare the Passover meal there.

 The house should belong to a wealthy admirer of Jesus, like Joseph of Arimathea or Nicodemus.
 Many believe that it belonged to the parents of Mark.
 His family was wealthy, with at least one maidservant, Rhoda (Acts 12:13).
-Besides using for the Last Supper, the post-resurrection appearance of Jesus to the disciples happened in this room.
+Besides using the place for the Last Supper, the post-resurrection appearance of Jesus to the disciples happened in this room.
 The early Christian community had used this upper room for prayer (Acts 1:13).
-The Holy Spirit came on the disciples in this upper room on the day of Pentecost.
+The Holy Spirit came on the disciples in this room on the day of Pentecost.
 Peter preached to the people gathered on the day of Pentecost from here and converted 3,000 people (Acts 2:14-41).
-So, this became the first Christian house.
+In effect, this became the first Christian house.

 (13) Peter and John went off and having found everything just as Jesus had told them, they prepared the Passover meal.